jifnjam/jifnjam/README.md

 Portfolio Website:

-## Specialties
+## What I Do/Interests
+- Python (Pandas, Bokeh, Flask)
+- Flights/Planes
+- Data Visualization
+- Cars
-- Bokeh
+- Maps
-- Pandas
+- Geography
-- Cartopy
+- Global Health

-## What I Do
-I work on data visualization applications ranging from cities to global data.

 ## Projects
 - All About Africa Website
 - jifnmaps Twitter page
-- Live Flight Tracke
+- Live Flight Tracker

 <!---
 jifnjam/jifnjam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.